 - Add the oil and garlic to a large, shallow pan.
-(Use a 12" pan or larger.)Heat the garlic over medium-low heat, until it begins to sizzle.
+(Use a 12" pan or larger, see recipe notes.)Heat the garlic over medium-low heat, until it begins to sizzle.

 - When the garlic is sizzling, but before it begins to toast, add the tomatoes and water.
 Some small pieces of garlic will likely begin to toast before you add the tomatoes, and that's okay.Increase the heat to medium.

 - Add the salt and chili flakes.
 Set the sprig of basil on top of the tomatoes, but do not submerge it.If you don't have access to fresh basil, sprinkle oregano in the tomato mixture instead.